mintproject/mint-ensemble-manager/README.md

 The following environment variables need to be configured:

+## WARNING

+Security has been activated for the API in version 6.0.0.
+This means that the API is now protected and requires a valid JWT to access.
+If you are facing authorization issues, rollback to version 5.0.0.

 ### Authentication

 -   `PUBLIC_KEY`: RSA public key in PEM format for JWT verification